5Th Healthplus Middle East Fertility Conference Concludes In Dubai

 Topics under the spotlight included Ethical and Legal Issues involving IVF, Fertility Preservation, Social Egg Freezing: For Unmarried Women between 30 to 35 years, Artificial Intelligence (AI) in Assisted Reproductive Technology (ART) and Ovarian Tissue Cryopreservation -Transplantation.

-Key takeaways from the conference came from groundbreaking presentations on oncofertility that discussed the viability of tissue samples to support future family planning initiatives, and ways to remain vigilant about diagnosing hereditary or intrusive diseases whose treatment can impact the child-bearing ability in patients.
-Conference debates also featured experts from across multiple countries that shared personal stories of success, and evidence-based treatment options for patients at a crossroad.
+Key takeaways from the conference came from groundbreaking presentations on oncofertility that discussed the viability of tissue samples to support future family planning initiatives and ways to remain vigilant about diagnosing hereditary or intrusive diseases whose treatment can impact the child-bearing ability in patients.
+Conference debates also featured experts from across multiple countries who shared personal stories of success and evidence-based treatment options for patients at a crossroads.

-Dr. Walid Sayed, Consultant, Reproductive Endocrinology & Infertility (IVF), HealthPFertility Center – Abu Dhabi, said:“This year's conference shed light on the transformative advancements in fertility treatments.
-It was insightful to hear positive patient journeys and how the latest technology can help couples achieve their dreams.
+Dr. Walid Sayed, Consultant, Reproductive Endocrinology & Infertility (IVF), HealthPFertility Centre - Abu Dhabi, said,“This year's conference shed light on the transformative advancements in fertility treatments.
+It was insightful to hear about positive patient journeys and how the latest technology can help couples achieve their dreams.
 Our collective aim is to build on this foundation, ensuring that future gatherings are even more influential and impactful in shaping the course of fertility solutions.”

-The first day of the event featured sessions on reproductive surgery, an exploration of methods to optimize IVF outcomes, infertility, and reproductive challenges.
-With speakers from over 10 different countries including the likes of Denmark, Egypt, the United Kingdom, Columbia, India and more, a diverse range of speakers shared market specific insights with an eager audience.
-One such example was a presentation from Dr. Abdulaziz Al-Shahrani, a Consultant at HealthPFertility Network Riyadh, who presented insights around IVF practices in the Kingdom of Saudi Arabia.
+The first day of the event featured sessions on reproductive surgery, an exploration of methods to optimise IVF outcomes, infertility, and reproductive challenges.
+With speakers from over 10 different countries including the likes of Denmark, Egypt, the United Kingdom, Columbia, India and more, a diverse range of speakers shared market-specific insights with an eager audience.
+One such example was a presentation from Dr. Abdulaziz Al-Shahrani, a Consultant at HealthPFertility Network Riyadh, who presented insights into IVF practices in the Kingdom of Saudi Arabia.

 Participants who attended the three-day event received 23 CME hours accredited by the Department of Health – Abu Dhabi (DoH).